tabrish/tabrish.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an NSF Postdoc at Stanford University.
-From 2023 to 2025, I was an NSF Postdoc and a Humboldt Research Fellow in mathematics at the University of Hamburg.
-In Spring 2025, I was also a visiting postdoc in the [Extremal Combinatorics](https://www.slmath.org/programs/375) program at SLMath (formerly MSRI).
-I received my PhD in applied and computational mathematics from Princeton University in 2023.
+I am a mathematician and a researcher at [Epoch AI](https://epoch.ai/about).
+Previously, I was a math postdoc at Stanford, SLMath, and the University of Hamburg.
+I have a PhD in applied and computational math from Princeton.

-I'm interested in graph theory broadly.
-My research at the moment focuses on structural graph theory and its connections to algebraic topology, geometric group theory, logic, and algorithms.
-A list of my papers and preprints can be found on my [arXiv author page](https://arxiv.org/a/abrishami_t_1.html) or my [Google Scholar profile](https://scholar.google.com/citations?user=6z6Pjt0AAAAJ&hl=en).
-You can also learn about my recent work by reading my [posts](https://tabrish.github.io/year-archive/) or watching my [recorded talks](https://tabrish.github.io/talks/).
+You can learn about my academic work by reading my [posts](https://tabrish.github.io/year-archive/) or watching my [recorded talks](https://tabrish.github.io/talks/), or by checking out my  [arXiv author page](https://arxiv.org/a/abrishami_t_1.html) or [Google Scholar profile](https://scholar.google.com/citations?user=6z6Pjt0AAAAJ&hl=en).

 **Selected works**:
  * Locally chordal graphs, with Paul Knappe and Jonas Kobler [[arxiv](https://arxiv.org/pdf/2501.17320)]